SUFFERING: THE TRADITIONAL FIRST TRUTH

 "And how, monks, in short, is clinging to the five aggregates suffering?
 It is as follows – clinging to the aggregate of matter is suffering, clinging to the aggregate of sensation is suffering, clinging to the aggregate of perception is suffering, clinging to the aggregate of reaction is suffering, clinging to the aggregate of consciousness is suffering.
 This, monks, in short, is called suffering because of clinging to these five aggregates."

-AND THE PURITY OF THE ESSENTIAL PART "manifest form, sensation, perception, concepts ('reaction' in the above translation) and consciousness" IS ALMOST LOST.
+AND THE PURITY OF THE ESSENTIAL PART "manifest form, sensation, perception, concepts ('reaction' in the above translation) and consciousness" IS PRACTICALLY LOST.

 The Incongruity

-This is all quite different to the long interconnecting logical even mathematical detail in the Second and Third Truths.
+This is completely different to the long interconnecting logical even mathematical detail in the Second and Third Truths.

-The Second and Third Truths discuss all the steps in the origins and cessation of Dukkha, Though they are incredibly long-winded and perhaps difficult to read.
-But, The Second and Third Truths are pure cognitive psychology, with a touch of philosophy.
+The Second and Third Truths discuss all the steps in the origins and cessation of Dukkha, The Second and Third Truths are pure cognitive psychology, with a touch of philosophy.
 There is absolutely no mention of any worldly examples of suffering.The subject matter in the Second and Third Truth, is exclusively a discussion of the Five Aggregates, expanded to a list of Ten Aggregates, and related to each of the six sense bases.
 They meticulously repeat certain phrases 61 times, sticking to the point with every detail about the origin and cessation of Dukkha.
-(See above.)

 The Most Blatant Inconsistency

-The most blatant inconsistency between the First, and the Second and Third Truths, is that the First is about suffering because you don't get what you want, or get what you don't want, e.g.illness, death etc.The Second and Third Truths discuss the problems of getting what you want and how pleasure and delight lead to craving.
+The most blatant inconsistency between the First, and the Second and Third Truths, is that the First is about suffering because of not getting what you want, or getting what you don't want, e.g.illness, death etc.The Second and Third Truths discuss the problems of getting what you want and how pleasure and delight lead to craving.

 The Second and Third Truths discuss the dukkha of why pleasure is bad news, why geting what you want is suffering.
 This is a far more difficult nut to crack.